Support and Community for High-Achievers at UC Berkeley

 Fiat Lux Scholarship Benefits

-Financial Aid Advising: The Undergraduate Scholarships, Prizes, and Honors Office acts as intermediary for Fiat Lux scholars with the Financial Aid and Scholarships Office for financial aid issues.
-The Scholarship Coordinator responds to questions regarding the scholarship and financial aid, as well as general information about Cal (e.g., advising, resources, and planning for the future).
+Financial Aid Advising: Scholars are paired with a dedicated scholarship adviser who provides support and information about scholarships, financial aid, academic advising, and other campus resources.
+The Undergraduate Scholarships, Prizes, and Honors Office acts as intermediary for Fiat Lux scholars with the Financial Aid and Scholarships Office for financial aid issues.

-Attend one of the partner high schools for at least three years
+- Admitted freshmen who graduated from one of the partner high schools and who attended a partner high school for at least three years

-U.S. citizen or eligible noncitizen (California Dream Act Application or hold a permanent resident card)
+- U.S. citizens or eligible noncitizens (California Dream Act Application or hold a permanent resident card)

-California resident or eligible nonresidents (AB 540 nonreisdent tuition exemption)
+- California residents or eligible nonresidents (AB 540 nonresident tuition exemption)

-Candidates are invited for a one on one interview with a Berkeley faculty member in late March.
+As part of a holistic review process, candidates are invited to a one-on-one interview with a Berkeley faculty member in late March.
 Interviews are scheduled in early April.
+Berkeley faculty select scholarship recipients.

 Frequently Asked Questions